 We’ll cover Master of Tactics some more in a moment.
 However, if you haven’t checked out our other article on Party Composition and Character Roles, I would recommend you check that out too!

-Mastermind Rogue Abilities
+Mastermind Rogue Features 5e

 Disguises, forgery, and words are just as useful in the hands of a Mastermind as a blade or bow.

-Master of Intrigue
+Master of Intrigue (Level 3)

-Unfortunately, getting value out of these abilities is highly dependent on what kind of game your group is playing.
+Unfortunately, however, getting value out of these abilities is highly dependent on what kind of game your group is playing.

 Disguise Kits are probably the most useful of these proficiencies.
 With some creativity, there are endless possible uses for being able to pass yourself off as someone else.
-Infiltrating an enemy encampment or an exclusive event can be made easy with a good disguise and some social know-how!

 Pssst!
 I cover how to REALLY use Disguise Kits in this article here!